christiancoleman/PetcubeHelper/README.md

 # PetCube Helper

-A cat-friendly application that automates interactions with the PetCube app using ADB (Android Debug Bridge) to simulate laser pointer movement patterns at regular intervals.
+A cat-friendly application that automates interactions with the PetCube app using ADB (Android Debug Bridge) to simulate continuous laser pointer movement patterns for cat enrichment.

 ## Features